unitreerobotics/unitree_rl_gym/legged_gym/envs/h1_2/README.md

 ## Preview Stage

-**The reward functions is not well tuned and cannot produce satisfactory results at the current stage.
-A workable version will comming soon.**
+**The reward functions is not well tuned and cannot produce feasible results at the current stage.
+A feasible version will comming soon.**